 }

-Java float number is considered as the IEEE 754 bit value data type where the size of the bits is 32 bits.
-By declaring the Java float numbers, the compiler of the program allocates 4 bytes of the memory space in the device.
-Also, the Java float data type has a special wrapper class available.
+A Java float number is considered as the IEEE 754 bit value data type, where the size of the bits is 32 bits.
+When we declare float numbers, the compiler allocates 4 bytes of memory space in the device.

-After the Float Data Type, it is time to discuss Double in Java.
-The Double Type is way more similar to the Floating data type.
+The Double Data Type is quite similar to the Float.
 The Double in Java is also used for the numbers where the Fractional Values or decimal digits are involved.
-The declaration process of Double in Java is also different.
+The declaration process of Java Double is different from the float declaration.

 Let us check one program where the Double In Java is developed: